findologic/plugin-shopware-6/UPGRADE-3.0.md

   - The adapter services are called for each variant separately
   - The whole export logic from `FINDOLOGIC\FinSearch\Struct\FindologicProduct` was split into the relevant adapters
 - Introduced events at `FINDOLOGIC\FinSearch\Export\Events`
-  - Manipulate the product data in one of the four new events.
-Before/after adapting a product/variant.
+  - Manipulate the product data in one of the five new events.
+Before/after adapting a product/variant, or when the item was built successfully.
 - `FINDOLOGIC\FinSearch\Export\ExportContext` includes the relevant information needed across the export
 - `FINDOLOGIC\FinSearch\Export\Search\ProductCriteriaBuilder`
   - Responsible to build the criteria for `FINDOLOGIC\FinSearch\Export\Search\ProductSearcher`